Why dozens of Democrats left Texas and how Republicans want to punish them

-AUSTIN, Texas (AP) — Dozens of Democratic state lawmakers in Texas have scattered to points across the country in a last-ditch effort to prevent Republicans from adopting U.S. House maps that President Donald Trump wants in place before the 2026 midterm elections.
+AUSTIN, Texas (AP) — Dozens of Democratic state lawmakers in Texas are scattered across the country in a last-ditch effort to prevent Republicans from adopting U.S. House maps that President Donald Trump wants in place before the 2026 midterm elections.

 By leaving the state, Democrats are beyond the reach of Texas law enforcement, and they can effectively block any votes by ensuring the 150-member House does not have the quorum required to do business.

-The effect was immediate: The Republican-controlled state House did not have the required quorum for a scheduled vote on the new district maps Monday afternoon.
-The House planned to try again Tuesday, even with no expectation that Democrats will return.
+The effect was immediate: The Republican-controlled state House did not have the required quorum for a scheduled vote on the new district maps Monday and Tuesday.
+Democratic leaders have said there are not plans to return for at least the next two weeks despite the House convening again on Friday.

-Gov. Greg Abbott and fellow Republicans are threatening to try to remove the Democrats from office, levy daily fines and even have the lawmakers arrested if they don’t come back to the Capitol.
-Abbott ordered Texas Department of Public Safety troopers to track down the lawmakers and bring them to the Capitol.
+Gov. Greg Abbott has threatened to remove Democrats from office and other Republican officials have called for arrests and criminal investigations on top of hefty fines against lawmakers for each day they are absent.

+President Trump on Tuesday said the FBI “may have to get involved” to locate and arrest lawmakers shortly after U.S. Sen. John Cornyn on Tuesday called for the agency to help Texas authorities.
+Republican Attorney General Ken Paxton, Cornyn's primary opponent for the 2026 Senate race, has said lawmakers have until Friday to return or he'll ask the courts to vacate their seats.

 The Democratic response to the threats?
 “Come and take it.”